forrestxu123/Android-Framework-System-Design/quality/crash.md

   - SIGSEGV (Segmentation Fault)
   - SIGSTKFLT (Stack Fault)

-  Most crashes on the native side (C/C++) are related to improper memory handling.
-See some example code provided above.
-To support users in analyzing crashes and memory issues, Android loads liblinker, debugged library, and libAsan (Android 8.1+) when the app is started.
+  To support users in analyzing crashes and memory issues, Android loads liblinker, debugged library, and [libAsan] (https://developer.android.com/ndk/guides/gwp-asan) when the app is started.
 This loading occurs as part of the Android runtime environment and aims to enhance debugging and analysis capabilities during runtime.
    - liblinker: A part of the Android runtime environment responsible for dynamic linking, loading, and unloading of shared libraries.
    - Debugged Library: When loaded, it provides additional debugging information, aiding developers in identifying and resolving issues during runtime.
    - libAsan (Android 8.1+): libAsan (AddressSanitizer) is a memory error detector tool that helps identify memory-related issues such as buffer overflows, use-after-free, and other memory corruptions at runtime, providing enhanced runtime debugging capabilities.